Wikipedia graph mining: dynamic structure of collective memory

 |Ferguson unrest||Charlie Hebdo attack||Germanwings 9525 crash|

 We see that the core events trigger relevant memories.
-Ferguson unrest reminds us of other riots, shootings of innocent people, and even leads us back to the slavery in the United States.
+Ferguson unrest reminds us of other riots and other shootings of innocent people of color.
 Charlie Hebdo shooting has links to the other terrorist attacks, bloodshed, and law enforcement agencies.
 Germanwings crash is surrounded by the dense group of the other airplane crashes, indicating that the flight accidents are thoroughly structured on Wikipedia.

-Despite the fact that popular pages cause the noise, the algorithm is still able to localize the smaller events and create relevant clusters.
-To detect smaller events, like the ones presented in the examples, we used smaller time window of one week.
-The small events still can be found on the monthly dynamic graphs, presented in the previous section in the timeline table.
+The short-term events and their collective memories can be found on the monthly dynamic graphs, presented in the previous section in the timeline table.
 Check the graphs out and search for the events of your interest.

 Wikipedia can tell us more than is written on its pages.
 It is a great source of data for the collective human behavior research.
 Nonetheless, the dynamic nature of the graph-structured data leads to new challenges for data science and machine learning.
-In the paper we proposed a new method for patterns detection in large-scale dynamic graphs.
+In the paper we proposed a new method for collective memory modeling and understanding.
 We applied the method to the Wikipedia datasets.
-We have managed to detect dynamical patterns in terms of events and collective memories in Wikipedia using the combination of the hyperlinks graph and the visitor activity on the website.
-Next step is to improve the filtering part of the algorithm to decrease the amount of noise, described in the Collective memory section of this post.
+We detected collective memories using the combination of the Wikipedia Web network graph and the its visitor activity history.

 Tools and code